luisparravicini/chimalacatl/README.md

 * If a location is supplied, it tries to download only images during the day using sunrise and sunset times for the location provided.

-After downloading the images, `mk_video.sh` will find all the target images and create a video `target.mp4` with those files.
+After downloading the images, a file containing a file for `bin/mk_video.sh` will create a video named `target.mp4` with all the downloaded files.

 For example: